Das Velhas River

-The das Velhas River (Rio das Velhas), is by length the major tributary of the basin of the São Francisco river.
+The das Velhas River (Rio das Velhas), is the longest tributary of the basin of the São Francisco river.
 Its water flows into that river at a place called Barra do Guaicuí, in the municipality of Várzea da Palma, Minas Gerais.
 The source was found to be the Andorinhas waterfall located in the municipality of Ouro Preto.

 Origin of the name

 According to writer Aníbal Machado, this river is known to the amerindians as Uaimií and by the bandeirantes as Guaicuí, from which the name Barra do Guaicuí for the place where the Das Velhas empties into the São Francisco River.
 In Tupi "gwaimi" means "old" whereas in Uaimii the final "i" means "river".
 "Rio das Velhas" means "River of the old women".

 Historic importance

 The das Velhas river has been of great importance in the development of the central region of Minas Gerais, because it is one of the main roads by which the gold cycle evolved.
 From its source, the das Velhas River passes through other historical cities in the region, among which Sabará, Santa Luzia, Belo Horizonte etc.

 Recent academic research indicates that the das Velhas river could have been the original path to the discovery of gold in Minas Gerais.
 By this theory, the explorers from the northeast walked along the banks of the São Francisco river and went on along the Das Velhas River.
 It is a more natural passage but much longer than the road from Rio de Janeiro or São Paulo.
 Passing through the central region of Minas Gerais, the explorers discovered gold and precious stones.
 Once found, knowing the approximate places, they swiftly went through the rough terrain of the mountains by a much shorter but much more difficult and dangerous route.
 The dispute over the existing mines led to the War of the Emboabas, at the end of which the Minas Gerais region became a captaincy administered directly by the Portuguese crown.